getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 Yes, you can keep your current plan and pricing.

-`If I opt into new plan, when does the new plan take effect?`
+`If I opt into a new plan, when does the new plan take effect?`

 New plans take effect immediately.